 • On 30 May 2019, he took the oath as the 15th Prime Minister of India.

-2012: Appeared on the cover of the Asian edition of Time Magazine
+• He was featured on the cover of the Asian edition of Time Magazine.

-2014: Awarded Indian of the Year by CNN-IBN news network; also, Forbes Magazine ranked him the 15th-Most-Powerful Person in the World
+• He was awarded Indian of the Year by CNN-IBN news network; also, Forbes Magazine ranked him the 15th-Most-Powerful Person in the World.

-2015: Bloomberg Markets Magazine ranked him the 13th-Most-Influential Person in the World; also, named one of Time's "30 Most Influential People on the Internet" as the second-most-followed politician on Twitter and Facebook
+• Bloomberg Markets Magazine ranked him the 13th-Most-Influential Person in the World; also, named one of Time's "30 Most Influential People on the Internet" as the second-most-followed politician on Twitter and Facebook.

-2014 & 2016: Declared winner of the Time magazine reader's poll for Person of the Year
+• He was declared the winner of the Time magazine reader's poll for Person of the Year.

-2016: On 3rd April, honoured with Order of Abdulaziz Al Saud; the highest civilian honour of Saudi Arabia
+• On 3rd April, he was honoured with Order of Abdulaziz Al Saud; the highest civilian honour of Saudi Arabia.

-2016: On 4th June, honoured with State Order of Ghazi Amir Amanullah Khan; the highest civilian honour of Afghanistan
+• On 4th June, he ws honoured with State Order of Ghazi Amir Amanullah Khan; the highest civilian honour of Afghanistan.

 • On 10th February, honoured with Grand Collar of the State of Palestine; the highest civilian honour of Palestine for foreign dignitaries